We understand how important it is to spend quality time together in order to preserve a solid connection in all relationships.

 - Visiting family: If your family is close by, making a weekly visit a tradition.
 Children like seeing their grandparents, aunts, and cousins, and it is something they will look forward to.

 - Mommy/Daddy dates: Typically, families will go out together.
-A special mommy or daddy date, on the other hand, allows us to take each child out and perform their favourite activity while spending one-on-one time with him/her.
+A special mommy or daddy date, on the other hand, allows us to take each child out and perform their favorite activity while spending one-on-one time with him/her.

 - Cleaning mission: The purpose of this ritual is to instil in children a sense of duty and belonging.
 Plan a cleaning regimen for your house once a month.
 This can involve cleaning your wardrobes, drawers, cupboards, and all of your rooms, as well as washing quilts, curtains, and other household items.
 Plan ahead of time and give responsibilities to each child.
 This not only teaches children responsibility, but it also reduces your workload.